How to Convert List to Numeric in R

 Parameters

-data: It is the data is the list consisting of vectors.
+data It represents the list consisting of vectors.

 rv1 <- 1:5